vishvAsa/notes/power/sustainability/articles/tom_murphy/metastatic-modernity/2024-08-02_mm-10-ditch-the-bad.md

 </details>

 #### Political Leanings
 {#### Inclinación política}

 <details open><summary>en</summary>

-Political movements *sometimes* focus on both columns, but it seems more attention goes to “what do we want?” (more perks) than to eliminating negatives that are more conveniently pushed aside and ignored.
+Political movements *sometimes* focus on both columns,
+but it seems more attention goes to “what do we want?” (more perks)
+than to eliminating negatives
+that are more conveniently pushed aside and ignored.+++(5)+++
 </details>

 <details><summary>es</summary>

-Movimientos políticos * a veces * Centrarse en ambas columnas, pero parece que va más atención a "¿Qué queremos?" (más ventajas) que eliminar negativos que sean más convenientemente empujados e ignorados.
+Movimientos políticos *a veces* Centrarse en ambas columnas,
+pero parece que va más atención a "¿Qué queremos?" (más ventajas)
+que eliminar negativos
+que sean más convenientemente empujados e ignorados.
 </details>

 <details open><summary>en</summary>

-Campaigns tend to work better on positivity and promise than on the ills that need to be reduced or eliminated.
+Campaigns tend to work better on positivity and promise
+than on the ills that need to be reduced or eliminated.
 </details>

 <details><summary>es</summary>

-Las campañas tienden a funcionar mejor en positividad y promesa que en los males que necesitan ser reducidos o eliminados.
+Las campañas tienden a funcionar mejor en positividad y promesa
+que en los males que necesitan ser reducidos o eliminados.
 </details>

 <details open><summary>en</summary>